 With some creativity and the odd tweak, you can create a hallway design that functional yet creates a fabulous impression.

-Here are several top hallway design ideas you can try today to create a warm, inviting space that’s practical.
+Here are several top design ideas you can try today to create a warm, inviting hallway that’s practical.

 It’s very easy to let coats, shoes, umbrellas and all manner of accessories pile up, especially if you’re a growing family.